KPerez13/My-Tool-Kit/Linux/Cyber-Engineering-Fedora-43-Build.md

-# Cyber-Engineering Fedora 43 Build Summary
+# Cyber-Engineering Fedora 43 Build

-Here is the final summary of your Cyber-Engineering Fedora 43 Build.
-We turned a vanilla workstation into a fully customized pentesting lab.
+Here is a detailed breakdown of setting up our Workstaion up with a "Cyber" feel and tools that we'll use with pentesting :)

 ## 1. The "Cyber" Core (The Brain)